convidev-tud/driftool/README.md

 ## Docker Setup

 > The driftool runs as a docker container application.
 We recommend the docker setup for all user.
 It is - in theory - possible to run the driftool without docker on a linux system directly.
-If you wish to do so, please read the code documentation.
+If you wish to do so, please read the code documentation and have a look at the ``driftool_kt/testrun.sh`` script that starts a local run on a unix system based on example input.

 ### Quick Setup